bobmahalo/DTCC/Warrant Dividend Distribution GME.md

 distribution.
 These and other risks are more fully described in GameStop’s filings with the

-Securities and Exchange Commission (“SEC”), including in the section entitled “Risk
+securities and Exchange Commission (“SEC”), including in the section entitled “Risk

 Factors” in its Annual Report on Form 10-K for the fiscal year ended February 1, 2025 and